-It has been about a month since the last earnings report for American International Group (AIG).
-Shares have lost about 3.8% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for American International Group (AIG).
+Shares have lost about 1.9% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is American International Group due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

 Life and Retirement

-The segment reported adjusted income of $804 million, up 7.7% year over year, attributable to strong results at Life and Retirement and Life
+The segment reported adjusted pre-tax income of $881 million, down 16% year over year due to sluggish contribution from Individual Retirement, Group Retirement and Life Insurance sub-segments.

 How Have Estimates Been Moving Since Then?

-Currently, American International Group has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, American International Group has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report